barumau/pandunia/english/pandunia-english.chenkitabu.md

 > **luna** - moon (lunar)

-It serves as the basis for the following list of completed Midi Pandunia word forms, which are not included in this dictionary.
+It serves as the basis for the following list of additional word forms, which are not included in this dictionary.

 > **luna'** - moon